AutoRail-AI/autorail-landing-page/ai-docs/content/landing-page-content.md

 ### Primary CTA
 ```
-Text: Bookmark for Launch — Coming in One Week
+Text: Bookmark for Launch — Coming Soon
-Aria-label: "Bookmark this page to be notified when AutoRail launches in one week"
+Aria-label: "Bookmark this page to be notified when AutoRail launches"
 ```

 ### Secondary CTA (Optional)